 Who says Americans can't come up with their own hockey theme?
 This theme has accompanied the NHL on NBC since 2006.

 The old theme when ESPN had coverage of the NHL.
 Game version here.
-With the move of the NCAA Frozen Four final to ESPN proper in 2014, they will be reviving said theme for its coverage.
+With the move of the NCAA Frozen Four final to ESPN proper in 2014, they brought it back for its coverage.

 It doesn't get much better than the Official UEFA Champions League Theme, adapted by Tony Britten from George Frederic Handel's coronation anthem "Zadok the Priest".
 And "Zadok the Priest" has itself been used for every British coronation since George II in 1727.
 The Bible verses that make up the lyrics have been recited at every English, then British coronation since Edgar in 973, so Tony Britten was following a truly awesome lead.
 To borrow the words of BBC Radio 5 commentator Alan Green as it played before the 2011 final: